adam-p/adam-p.github.com/_posts/2013-03-20-pageaction-interaction.md

 > Don't use browser actions for features that make sense for only a few pages.
 Use page actions instead.

-Markdown Here is on applicable to some rich-edit compose elements (email, mostly), so that admonition seems to apply to pretty directly.
-Like many people, I'm sure, I don't like occasional-use buttons cluttering up my toolbar.
-So I implemented the button as a page action.
+Markdown Here's button is only applicable to some rich-edit compose elements (email, mostly), so that admonition seems to apply to pretty directly.
+Like many people, I don't like occasional-use buttons cluttering up my toolbar, so I initially implemented the button as a page action.

 ## Apparently Imperceptible Affordance

 ...And then I showed the cool new button to my significant other, who said something along the lines of "I can click that?"
 Which is a pretty damning statement, for a button.

 I must admit that I had some suspicions about the obviousness of page actions' clickability.
 I'm fairly sure it took me a while to realize I could click them, and I'm a) pretty technically savvy, and b) pretty hover-over-everything-that-looks-interesting curious.
-But if a user is _not_ both of those things...?
+But what if a user is _not_ both of those things...?

 So I asked around.
 I asked in the [Markdown Here Google Group](https://groups.google.com/forum/#!topic/markdown-here/NjQRYcD1mgY/discussion), the [UX StackExchange](http://ux.stackexchange.com/questions/33987/browser-extensions-page-action-or-browser-action), and on [Google+](https://plus.google.com/u/0/112228900913862544865/posts/9HbUjid2UvV).
 These are the sorts of responses I got: